lisa-chen-58/lisa-chen-58/README.md

 <h1 align="center">About Me</h1>

 I've definitely been granted some unique experiences in life.
 It took 4 careers to figure out that I ultimately liked learning.
 Software development has endless possibilities with countless opportunities.
 The key is to keep learning, grow that network, work hard and ultimately, have fun!
+Outside of learning, work, life, I try really hard to protect my pinky toe from the hazards of the world.

 <h1 align="center">Current Projects</h1>